wagov/wasocshared/docs/advisories/20241024001-Fortinet-Critical-Vulnerabilities.md

 The WA SOC has been made aware of a critical vulnerability in Fortinet FortiManager devices that is currently being actively exploited.
 A missing authentication for critical function vulnerability in FortiManager fgfmd daemon may allow a remote unauthenticated attacker to execute arbitrary code or commands via specially crafted requests.

-**Reports have shown this vulnerability to be exploited in the wild**
+**Reports have shown this vulnerability has been seen to be exploited in the wild**

 ## What is vulnerable?